tiilt-lab/chemistry-dashboard/README.md

 sudo systemctl enable redis-server.service
 ```

 Installing MySQL server.
-When asked to provide a root password, enter "root" as the password.
+When asked to provide a root password, enter "mudcat11" as the password.

 ```
 sudo apt-get install mysql-server